 Most hotels regularly treat their rooms through the use of a pest control operator or by treating the rooms themselves using residual chemicals known to treat bed bugs for 4-6 weeks.
 Regular applications can treat bed bugs in infested rooms and help prevent bed bugs from infesting rooms that have none.
 Treating bed bugs in hot spots across the country is good for business and can reduce customer complaints and refunds.

-From our experience hotels are quick to respond to customer complaints and do not knowingly place new guests in infested rooms that have not been treated.
-Normally, hotels will keep a room out of commission for at least a day while the room is treated.
-The issue with this practice is that it normally takes several treatments to fully treat an infestation.
-The issue here is again the need for the hotel to stay in business and this means occupying the room.
-Waiting 6 weeks for 3 treatments to be conducted and monitored is often not an option.
+From our experience, hotels quickly respond to customer complaints and refrain from knowingly placing new guests in infested rooms that have not been treated.
+Typically, hotels will keep a room out of commission for at least a day while the room is treated.
+The issue with this practice is that it usually takes several treatments to treat an outbreak fully.
+The dilemma is the need for the hotel to stay in business, which means occupying the room.
+Waiting six weeks for three treatments to be conducted and monitored is often not an option.

 Safe for children and pets, completely deadly for bed bugs.